+The MDCC Bookstore will coordinate efforts to secure textbooks for hosted courses for purchase as a service to the students.
+Questions and comments related to the bookstore are referred to the Bookstore Manager in Tanner Hall at (662) 246- 6447 or email kpilgrim@msdelta.edu.
 Students may also obtain textbooks from the college providing the eLearning course.
 However, the MDCC Bookstore will coordinate efforts to secure textbooks for hosted courses for purchase as a service to the students.

 Questions and comments related to the bookstore are referred to the Bookstore Manager in Tanner Hall at (662) 246-6447 or email kpilgrim@msdelta.edu.
-(The bookstore will be relocating to the Vandiver Student Union building in the Fall of 2022)
+(The bookstore will be relocating to the Vandiver Student Union building at a later date not yet determined.)